MySQL® settings

 All interfacesWarning

-If the cluster is running MySQL® version 5.7, changing this setting will cause the cluster hosts to restart one at a time.
-MySQL® version 8.0 cluster will restart only if you decrease this parameter.
+If your cluster is running MySQL® 5.7, changing this setting will cause the cluster hosts to restart one at a time.
+MySQL® 8.0 cluster will restart only if you decrease the value of this setting.

-The size of the InnoDB buffer pool (in bytes) used for caching table and index data.
-A larger buffer pool requires fewer I/O operations to access the same table data more than once.
+Specifies the size of the InnoDB buffer pool (in bytes) used for caching table and index data.
+A larger buffer pool requires fewer I/O operations when the same table data is accessed repeatedly.

 The minimum value is